 If your veterinarian recommends adding fiber to your dog's diet, he may discuss using a prescription dog food that is higher in fiber than the food your dog is currently eating.
-The benefit to this is that you can be sure of exactly what your dog is eating, and that his diet is balanced.
-Prescription dog foods can be pricey however, and may be less convenient to purchase than the food your dog is currently eating.
+The benefit to this is that you can be sure of exactly what your dog is eating and that his diet is balanced.
+Prescription dog foods can be pricey, however, and may be less convenient to purchase than the food your dog is currently eating.

 Most dogs like the taste of canned pumpkin; a spoonful added to his food daily is a high fiber addition.
 Fruits and vegetables fed as treats or added to your dog's meal are a great way to increase his fiber intake and add some variety to his diet.
-Offer your dog sweet potatoes, green beans and apples, without the core; all are high fiber and safe choices.
+Offer your dog sweet potatoes, green beans, and apples, without the core — all are high fiber and safe choices.

 Regardless of how you choose to add fiber to your dog's diet, it is important to make the addition slowly and only after consulting with your vet.
 If you decide to switch to a high fiber food, gradually replace a small amount of your dog's normal food with the high fiber choice over the course of a week or so.
 If you are adding supplements or real food, start slowly, and make only one new addition to his diet at a time.
 This will minimize the chance of him developing an upset stomach, and if he does experience digestive issues, you will know what food was to blame.